Thesis and Research Project

 - Schedule your defense date in a timely manner in order to make any changes recommended by your Thesis Committee.
 All committee members must participate in your examination.
 Master Committees must have at least three members.

 - Prior to the student submitting the thesis/project electronically, he/she is required to give the thesis or project to the committee advisor for review.
 Prior to the initial submission to the Graduate Office at firstname.lastname@example.org , fix any problem(s) recommended.

 - The student is advised to double check his/her document after the committee's review to make sure it is formatted properly according to the Thesis/Project/Capstone Manual.
 Students are encouraged to use the Thesis Template to format the manuscript.

 - Submit manuscript electronically in pdf format; submit original signature pages on required 20# cotton paper to the Graduate Office.

 - If minor revisions are required, the student will be contacted to make them.
-If major revisions are necessary, the manuscript will be returned to the chair of the department to collaborate with the student and thesis committee advisor to make the necessary corrections.
+If major revisions are necessary, the manuscript will be returned to the chair of the department to collaborate with the student and committee chair to make the necessary corrections.
 An email will be sent to the student to notify him/her of this action.